WLIW (TV): Local programming

 Nationally distributed public television programming presented by WLIW includes Consuelo Mack WealthTrack, which has been in production since 2005.
 Programs of local interest include WLIW Arts Beat and Treasures of New York.
 Some programs are shared with the rest of the WNET group, such as MetroFocus (aired on WNET, WLIW, and NJ PBS).

 Since 1997, WLIW has produced and distributed the Visions series of programs, using aerial montages to showcase regions and countries.
 In 2020, WLIW debuted Drive By History, which spotlights roadside history markers on Long Island and in New Jersey.

 Historically, the station produced full-length Long Island news programs.
 The first such program, known as Long Island Newsmagazine and Newsview, was canceled in June 1982 for financial reasons.
 It was then revived in January 1985, but low ratings motivated the station to cancel The Long Island Report in 1988.
 A nightly news program was revived in July 1990 with the debut of The 21 Edition; this was canceled the next year due to budget cuts.

 Technical information

 Subchannels

-In addition to its main channel and the Create and World services, WLIW also offers All Arts, a 24-hour arts channel produced by The WNET Group and launched in 2019.
+In addition to its main channel and the Create and NHK World services, WLIW also offers All Arts, a 24-hour arts channel produced by The WNET Group and launched in 2019.
+On April 1, 2026, World Channel, which was formerly broadcast on 21.3, became a subchannel of sister station WNET to broadcast NHK World which was moved from NJ PBS.